apache/spark/docs/sql-ref-syntax-aux-resource-mgmt-list-file.md

 ---
 layout: global
-title: ADD JAR
+title: LIST FILE
-displayTitle: ADD JAR
+displayTitle: LIST FILE
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with